 Subsidized Direct Loan

 Loan Eligibility for subsidized loans is based on financial need as determined by federal guidelines.
-A loan is called "subsidized" because the government pays interest for the student during:
+A loan is called "subsidized" because the government pays interest for the student during at least half-time enrollment in school.

 Unsubsidized Direct Loan